perrygeo/simanneal/README.md

 4. Repeat until you have converged on an acceptable answer

-For a move to be accepted, it must meet one of two requirements
+For a move to be accepted, it must meet one of two requirements:

 * The move causes a decrease in state energy (i.e. an improvement in the objective function)
 * The move increases the state energy (i.e. a slightly worse solution) but is within the bounds of the temperature.
 The temperature exponetially decreases as the algorithm progresses.
 In this way, we avoid getting trapped by local minima early in the process but start to hone in on a viable solution by the end.